Wildlife- Region 7, Central New York

 The region offers many hunting opportunities.
 There are 16 wildlife management units (WMU) in the region and an abundance of state lands, both wildlife management areas and state forests/unique areas, are located in these units.
 Maps for the WMUs are available as are maps and information on each of the WMAs and state forests.

-New for 2012, DEC has established a Deer Management Focus Area (DMFA) in central Tompkins County to intensify use of hunting to assist communities in the Ithaca area with the burden of overabundant deer populations.
+DEC has established a Deer Management Focus Area (DMFA) in central Tompkins County to intensify use of hunting to assist communities in the Ithaca area with the burden of overabundant deer populations.
 The focus area program (PDF) (1.35 mB)is established to reduce total deer populations within the focus area by providing more time and more tags to hunters who can gain access to huntable land.